kolahimself/Slab-Deflection-Check/README.md

 ## Disclaimer

-DeflectEC2 is provided for educational and reference purposes only.
+This tool is provided for educational and reference purposes only.
 Always validate the results obtained using other engineering methods or consult a professional structural engineer for critical projects.

 Feel free to reach out for any feedback or issues you encounter while using the tool.
 Happy engineering!